stadium-software/spinners/README.md

 ### Spinner Types
 1. Add "spinner-type-1" (or any number between 1 and 83) to the "SpinnerContainer" classes property to select a specific spinner
 2. Add "spinner-type-random" to the "SpinnerContainer" classes property to let the script select a random spinner
-3. Add "spinner-type-custom" to the "SpinnerContainer" classes property and the CSS below to your stylesheet to define your own spinner from an animated background image (see below)
+3. Add "spinner-type-custom" to the "SpinnerContainer" classes property and CSS to your stylesheet to define your own spinner from an animated background image (see below)

 **Example Custom Spinner CSS**
 ```css